tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

   - transparently reconnect when connections are dropped.
 - The `inproc` transport for message passing between threads without mutex locks.
 - Built-in protocol for asymmetric encryption over the wire using Curve25519.
 - Ability to send and receive multipart messages using a simple framing scheme.
-[More info](http://zguide.zeromq.org/php:chapter2#toc11).
+More info [here](http://zguide.zeromq.org/php:chapter2#toc11).
 - Support for Secure Socket (SOCKS) proxies.

 This document will refer to several [ZeroMQ socket]s.
 These are referred to by prepending `ZMQ_` and the name